Ads2511/SHL/README.md

----
-title: SHL
-emoji: 📈
-colorFrom: red
-colorTo: red
-sdk: streamlit
-sdk_version: 1.44.1# SHL Assessment Recommendation API
+# SHL Assessment Recommendation API

 ## 🚀 Overview
 The **SHL Assessment Recommendation API** helps users find the most relevant SHL assessments based on job descriptions or queries.
 This project utilizes **Sentence-BERT (SBERT)** for semantic similarity matching and is **deployed on Hugging Face Spaces using Docker**.